Benwellonedge28/ULABI/docs/ULABI-DESIGN.md

 GPU contexts;

-shared-memory regions;
+shared memory;

-operating-system handles;
+OS handles;

 runtime-managed objects.

-Resources should be represented by safe handles.
+Resources should normally be represented using safe handles rather than raw pointers.

 ---

-32. Resource Lifecycle
+45. Resource Lifecycle

-Resources may follow:
+A resource may follow:

 Create
    |